hellgrenj/blue-panda/readme.md

 * Checkmate detection
 * Stalemate detection
 * Pawn promotion to Queen
-* Saves history of latest game in ./history
 * Castling

-Left to implement:
 * En passant

+The history of the latest game is saved in ./history